gregsaun/bear_extruder_and_x_axis/README.md

 ### Already implemented

-1. Extruder motor is closer by 4.5mm to X rods to avoid vibration
 1. Lighter
+1. Extruder motor is closer by 4.5mm to X rods (decrease the lever arm)
-1. X ends and extruder are much stronger
+1. X ends and extruder are much stiffer
-1. Perfect filament path (check [this issue](https://github.com/prusa3d/Original-Prusa-i3/issues/51))
 1. Reduce inconsistent extrusion :
-   * Perfect filament path
+   * Perfect filament path (check [this issue](https://github.com/prusa3d/Original-Prusa-i3/issues/51))
-   * Stiffer
+   * Extruder body is much stiffer
-   * As an option: use bearing instead of Bondtech "idler" gear to reduce gear meshing issue.
+   * Optional: use bearing instead of Bondtech "idler" gear to reduce gear meshing issue.
 See [optional parts](optional_parts/)
    * Hotend cooling improved (even better than Prusa MK3 R3 parts)
    * Self-centring of extruder motor
+   * Bondtech drive gears no more at the end of the motor shaft
+   * Includes hotend collet clip
 1. Easier to maintain :
    * No need to disconnect cables from RAMBo to disassemble the extruder or access the belt
    * No zip ties needed for X carriage bearings
+   * Belt tensioning system easier to ease
    * Less screws
 1. Perfect belt alignment
 1. Belt path closer to top smooth rod to reduce vibration